First aid for stabbing victims to give them the best chance of survival

-It is important for the doctor treating the casualty to have a good understanding of how long the tourniquet has been applied for.
-Write the time the tourniquet was applied onto the tourniquet itself or onto the casualty.
+It is important for the doctor treating the casualty to have a good understanding of how long the tourniquet has been applied.
+Write the time you applied the tourniquet onto the tourniquet itself, or onto the casualty.

 Please remember that although tourniquets can save lives, their use should not be taken lightly.
 They remain a second-line treatment when direct pressure is not possible or insufficient to control bleeding.

 Equipping all children from key stage 2 upwards with basic life support skills and the knowledge to help themselves or others in a medical emergency will save lives.
 They love the practical nature of the learning and if it also makes them think twice before equipping themselves with knives, then it really is an obvious step forward in the fight to reduce fatalities from stabbing.